Skip to main content

 What is Social Work?

-A social worker supports individuals in accessing and coordinating services that they may find difficult to navigate on their own.
+A Social Worker supports individuals in accessing and coordinating services that they may find difficult to navigate on their own.
 Social Workers assist individuals in communicating their needs, empowering individuals by providing them with tools to advocate more effectively and exploring strategies to deal with life challenges.

 For more information, please contact us at pinwheel@autismns.ca or (782) 321-8811